sabirin08/Highest-GPA-Tracker-Python/README.md

 # Highest-GPA-Tracker-Python
-This Python program allows users to add multiple students to a course and then identifies the student with the highest GPA.
-It leverages object-oriented programming principles, such as classes, objects, and methods, to store and manage student data efficiently.
+Developed a Python program to track students' GPAs.
+The program allows users to add multiple students, stores them in a class-based structure, and finds the student with the highest GPA.
+Includes error handling for invalid input and empty rosters.
+Key Technologies: Python, OOP, Exception Handling